BChan26/u5_redux_actions_types/README.md

 - Have part two of the Todo List working.

+## Objectives

+- Learn about actions and types
+- Build out actions and types

 ## What Are Actions

 In redux actions are functions that provide a type and a payload, these functions are used to update our state.
 Redux uses the types to track which and any change was performed at any given time.